Gavin-Crisp/Gavin-Crisp/README.md

-# Greetings
+# Hello

-I am Gavin Crisp and this is my professional github.
+I am Gavin Crisp and this is my github repository.
-I am currently a student at 42school Adelaide, and that is likely the majority of what will be here.
+I was a student at 42school Adelaide, and that is likely the majority of what will be here.